deepset-ai/haystack-home/content/blog/cpu-optimized-models-with-fastrag/index.md

 ```

-The runtime results indicate that using the setup of fastRAG’s components, as demonstrated in the script above, leads to **5.25x to 9.3x speed-ups** in the embedding process when running on a single socket of a **Gen 4 Xeon CPU** and using 56 cores.
+The runtime results indicate that using the setup of fastRAG’s components, as demonstrated in the script above, leads to **5.25x to 9.3x speed-ups** in the embedding process when running on a single socket of a **Gen 4 Xeon CPU (8480+)** and using 56 cores.
 We can also translate that to throughput (higher is better) and see the differences in speed-ups as well.

 > 💡 The difference in speedups compared to the benchmark presented previously is due to the extra processing done in Haystack components, mainly, the tokenization process which was excluded in the previous benchmark.